 The architect hesitated and, rightfully, received a polite "we wouldn't want to get the lawyers involved":

-«After innumerable demands, you have finally accepted that the house you built-in 1929 is uninhabitable.
+«After innumerable demands, you have finally accepted that the house you built in 1929 is uninhabitable.
 It is your responsibility and I should not pay for it.
 Please render it inhabitable immediately.
 I sincerely hope that I will not have to take recourse to legal action.»

 One thing that no one has ever been able to explain was LeC's choice of wooden frames for the ribbon windows, which caused drafts and infiltrations due to the thermal adjustments of such large and continuous frames.